 Step 3.
 Apply for Your Florida Teaching Certificate

-Either type of certificate will not be issued until you are employed in a Florida school, so your next step is to seek a teaching job in a Florida public, non-public, charter or other state-approved school.
+You won’t be issued a Temporary Certificate until you’re employed in a Florida school, so your next step is to seek a teaching job in a Florida public, non-public, charter or other state-approved school.
 TeachInFlorida.com can help you in this endeavor.
 Once you have secured a teaching position, and passed a fingerprint check, your certificate will be mailed to you.

 Step 4.
-Maintain and Upgrade Your Florida Teaching Certificate
+Consider Maintaining and Upgrading Your Florida Teaching Certificate by Earning a Master’s in ESL

 Do you have a Temporary Certificate?
 If so, you may teach with it for three school years.
 You are expected to meet all the qualifications for a Professional Certificate during this period, including passing any of the FTCE tests you might not have taken yet.
 A Temporary Certificate is not renewable.

 If you hold a Professional Certificate, it is valid for five school years.
 You may secure a renewal form from your school district’s office.
-During the five years of its validity, you must complete six semester hours of college credit (120 hours of in-service) for each subject area in which you hold certification.
+During the five years of its validity, you must complete six semester hours of college credit for each subject area in which you hold certification.

-If you have a Professional Certificate in another area (not ESOL) and have earned ESOL certification by passing the FTCE Subject Area Exam, you must complete 6 credit hours/120 hours of ESOL in-service or courses within three years of passing the test.
+If you have a Professional Certificate in another area (not ESOL) and have earned ESOL certification (sometimes called TESOL (Teaching English to Speakers of Other Languages) certification), by passing the FTCE Subject Area Exam, you must complete 6 credit hours/120 hours of ESOL in-service or courses within three years of passing the test.

 Course titles or descriptions that qualify for credit include: